 After the accounting contract and its term have been established, we determine the performance obligations within the contract.
-Performance obligations include promised distinct goods or services for which control is transferred from Telstra to the customer and material rights but exclude fulfilment activities (other activities that are necessary under the contract but that do not result in a transfer of goods or services).
+Performance obligations include promised distinct goods or services control of which is transferred from Telstra to the customer and material rights, but exclude fulfilment activities (i.e. other activities that are necessary under the contract but that do not result in a transfer of goods or services).

 Performance obligations can be explicitly stated in a contract or can be implied when the customer has a valid expectation that an additional good or service will be delivered.

-A material right is accounted for as a separate performance obligation if we give the customer a beneficial option to purchase additional distinct goods or services, i.e. the customer receives an incremental discount of at least 5% of the transaction price compared to other customers.
+A material right is accounted for as a separate performance obligation if the customer purchasing additional distinct goods or services receives an incremental discount of at least 5% compared to other customers.